Drought Tolerant Gardens

 4) If you have conditions such as a slope or hard clay which tries your patience, try

 taking a plastic jug with the bottom cut out and burying it upside down beside your moisture lovers to deliver water directly to the root area.
-Most of your plants will still need to fend for themselves, but at least you can cater to those that need your help.
+Most of your plants will still need to fend for themselves, but at least you can cater to those few that need your help.

 My plants are better than ever for this lesson learned, but I have to confess that I feel a bit rejected now that I realize that they really don't need me at all once I've gotten them past their first few months.
 (Perhaps this is why I'm always compelled to buy new plants!).
 I miss that lazy hour at the end of the day when watering would give me an excuse to linger in the garden.
 To accommodate this little pleasure and sooth my bruised ego, I keep a small patch of moisture lovers in a naturally dry spot just so that I can still feel needed.
 It works!